Lesson: 5

 According to the narrator, too many children, famine, harsh taxes, soldiers, bandits, officials, and gentry folk were the different factors that made Runtu a poor man throughout his life.g.
 How does the narrator help Runtu before leaving the old home?

-Runtu worships idols and can’t not put them out of his mind, and the narrator calls hope is no more than an idol he has created himself.
-The difference is that what Runtu desires is close at hand while the narrator desires is less easily realized.Reference to the context
+Runtu worships idols and cannot put them out of his mind, while the narrator calls hope an idol he has created himself.
+The difference is that what Runtu desires is close at hand, while what the narrator desires is far off in the murky distance.Reference to the context

 a.
 While reading the friendship between the narrator and Runtu, Hindu readers remember the friendship between Krishna and Sudama.
 Which particular description reminds you of the mythological example?